YanBel/mypaas/README.md

 # mypaas
 MyPaas by D2-SI is an Ansible playbook for startups or small companies which want to build a modern and fully automated infrastructure.

-This infrastructure will be composed by :
+This infrastructure will be composed by:
  - Ubuntu 16.04 VPS VMs on OVH Public Cloud
  - Docker Swarm
  - A software factory